Men Without Women (Murakami short story collection): "Yesterday"

 Tanimura remembers a time in his early twenties when he worked in a restaurant with his friend Kitaru.
-Kitaru has a few idiosyncrasies that cause his girlfriend Erika to feel uneasy about their relationship; he speaks in a Kansai dialect despite living all his life in Tokyo, does not want to study hard despite having university aspirations, and seems to be asexual around her.
-One day, Kitaru proposes that Tanimura go on a "date" with Erika to which Tanimura reluctantly agrees.
+Kitaru has a few idiosyncrasies that cause his girlfriend Erika to feel uneasy about their relationship: he speaks in a Kansai dialect despite having lived all his life in Tokyo, does not want to study hard despite having university aspirations, and seems to be asexual around her.
+One day, Kitaru proposes that Tanimura go on a "date" with Erika, to which Tanimura reluctantly agrees.
 On their date, both talk about their personal lives.
-Tanimura's girlfriend could not commit to him while Erika admits that she is seeing another man because of Kitaru's apathy.
+Tanimura's girlfriend could not commit to him, while Erika admits that she is seeing another man because of Kitaru's apathy.
 Despite her "unfaithfulness," she admits that Kitaru holds a special place in her heart, and has vivid dreams of them as a couple.
 Tanimura retells his experience with her to Kitaru during their next shift, omitting certain details.
 A week later, Kitaru quits and Tanimura loses contact with both Kitaru and Erika.

-Sixteen years later, in his thirties, Tanimura sees Erika at a wine tasting event.
+Sixteen years later, in his thirties, Tanimura sees Erika at a wine-tasting event.
 He reveals that he is married, but Erika is still single.
 As far as she knows, Kitaru is a sushi chef in Denver and is also still single.
 He goes on to ask whether she had sex with the man she mentioned on their date years ago; she replies yes, but that it did not lead to anything and that she still thinks about Kitaru on occasion.

 The title of the story comes from The Beatles' "Yesterday" and how, upon hearing it, Tanimura is reminded of Kitaru's playful mistranslation of the lyrics into "Kansai Japanese."